AGSweeney/ESP32_ENIPScanner/examples/README.md

    - General Input 3: Error present
    - General Input 4: Hold active
 3. Configure robot job to respond to these I/O signals

+**Important Notes**:
+- ⚠️ **This is example code** - It has not been tested in production environments
+- Use this code as a reference for implementing your own translator
+- Adapt the I/O mappings, tag names, and error handling to your specific application
+- Test thoroughly in your environment before deploying

 **Troubleshooting**:
 - **Connection Issues**: Check IP addresses and network connectivity